 Michael has more than 10 years of experience in non-profit, private industry and public accounting.
 His drive for meaningful work led him straight to charity: water, where he now manages and supports our innovative accounting and operations staff.@mletta7

-Vik attended the School of Visual Arts and began her career at Fad, an NYC design house.
-For two years she worked on ad campaigns for Honda, Coke, AmEx and many other brands.
-She left the for-profit world in 2007 to come on full time as charity: water brand manager and designer.@vikharrison
+Vik attended the School of Visual Arts and began her career as a motion graphics designer in NYC.
+For two years, she worked on advertising campaigns for Honda, Coke, American Express and many other brands.
+She left the for-profit world in 2007 to come on full time as charity: water's designer, and eventually Creative Director.@vikharrison

 Yukari was born in Japan, grew up in Chicago, and excelled on the West Coast.
 She put her MIT Business degree to work in diverse leadership roles at Toyota, Google, Twitter, and mobile gaming company, ngmoco, before coming to charity: water as VP of Growth.
 Now her business is expanding our capacity to give clean water.@yukarim